Octahedral developing of knot complement II: Ptolemy coordinates and applications: The obstruction class and the cusp shape

-The manifold $M$ has two ideal vertices $p$ and $q$ whose link are spheres.
-One of them lies over the diagram while the other one lies below.
-We may assume that the vertex $p$ lies above the diagram.
-The edges of $M$ joining $p$ with the ideal vertex corresponding to the knot $K$ are called \emph{over-edges} in \cite{kim2018octahedral} and they are in one-to-one correspondence with the (over-)arcs of $D$.
-We enumerate the arcs by $a_i$ ($1 \leq i\leq n$) along the diagram and denote by $v_i$ the over-edge corresponding to $a_i$.
-Also, we may assume that a crossing $c_i$ lies between $a_{i-1}$ and $a_{i}$ (see Figure \ref{fig:main_proofs}).
+The manifold $M$ has two boundary spheres and one boundary torus.
+It is proved in \cite{kim2018octahedral} that the edges of $\Tcal$ that join the boundary torus with one of the boundary spheres are in one-to-one correspondence with the arcs of $D$.
+We denote by $a_i$ ($1 \leq i \leq n$) an arc of $D$ and $v_i$ the corresponding edge of $\Tcal$.
+We may assume that $a_{i-1}$ and $a_{i}$ are consecutive along the diagram and denote by $c_i$ the crossing lying between $a_{i-1}$ and $a_i$.
+See Figure~\ref{fig:main_proofs}.
 Here the index is taken in modulo $n$.
+Then at a crossing $c_i$, edges $v_{i-1}$ and $v_{i}$ appear as lower hypotenuses of the ideal octahedron $o_i$ (see Figure \ref{fig:main_proofs} again).
+The Ptolemy coordinates on $o_i$ that we computed in Section~\ref{sec:main} show that up to sign